Feathertop Chalet is committed to providing a safe and secure environment for our program participants, visitors, employees and volunteers.

 We are committed to safeguarding children and young people in our care and ensuring they feel and are safe at all times.
 As part of our commitment to child safety all our staff undertake the Australian Childhood Foundations ‘Safeguarding Children’ training program as well as in-house training programs.
 Feathertop Chalet takes safety and risk management seriously.
 For a summary of our Risk Assessments please contact our office.

-- pdf A guide to Feathertop Chalet in 2020 for School Group Co-ordinators (1.65 MB)
+- pdf A guide to Feathertop Chalet for School Group Co-ordinators (1.65 MB)

 - pdf Click here to download our Client Protection Policy (387 KB)